margo-nikolaeva/rsschool-cv/cv.md

 - My goal is to get as much knowledge as possible in the field of frontend development.
 I have no experience in this field, but I would like to develop in the IT field, so I am ready to study a lot.
 - I know the programming languages C#, Java, JavaScript, PHP, SQL at a basic level.
 HTML,CSS.
 I can work on windows and linux operating systems.
+- I have a Bachelor's degree in Computer Science and Computer Engineering.
+I am currently taking a web design course and a JavaScript/Front-end course from [RS School](https://rs.school).
+- My English level is currently A2, I plan to study it better.